AndyObtiva/glimmer-dsl-swt/README.md

 This sample demonstrates how to build an interactive animated game with MVC architecture, custom-shell/custom-widgets, multi-threading, asynchronous programming, data-binding, canvas shape graphic decorations, canvas shape icon image generation, and keyboard events/shortcuts.

+Note that it works optimally on the Mac.
+It is very new, so it has not been optimized for Windows and Linux yet given their minor differences from the Mac.

 Code:

 [samples/elaborate/tetris.rb](samples/elaborate/tetris.rb)